lionmage/tungsten-types/README.md

 # tungsten-types
 This is a refactoring and extension of my previous work on tower-of-types.
-While trying to build a mathematical language, it's important to have a robust type system to handle various numeric types.
+While trying to build a mathematical language, it is important to have a robust type system to handle various numeric types.
 This includes logic to coerce between different numeric types, the ability to assemble mathematical functions and perform operations on them (e.g., derivatives),